regiregi22/RaspiNail/raspibolt_21_security.md

 # Security
 {: .no_toc }

-We make sure that your RaspiBolt is secure and reliable.
+We make sure that your RaspiNail is secure and reliable.

 ---